Skip to main content

 Your Vyvanse dose may be too high if you have an increase in side effects like anxiety, jitters, or irritability

 More than 4% of adults and 11% of children in the United States have been diagnosed with attention deficit hyperactivity disorder (ADHD).
 In 2016, 62% of children with ADHD were taking ADHD medication.
 ADHD medication includes well-known stimulant medications such as methylphenidate (Concerta or Ritalin) as well as non-stimulants like Strattera (atomoxetine).
 Another commonly prescribed ADHD medication is Vyvanse.
 Vyvanse contains the active ingredient lisdexamfetamine dimesylate, and it’s used to treat ADHD in adult and pediatric patients, as well as binge eating disorder (BED) in adults.
-Vyvanse works in the brain and central nervous system to increase levels of the neurotransmitters norepinephrine and dopamine.
+Vyvanse works in the central nervous system to increase levels of neurotransmitters (chemical messengers), norepinephrine, and dopamine.
 In turn, a higher amount of these chemicals in the body can improve ADHD symptoms like impulsivity and reduce binge-eating episodes.

 While Vyvanse is an effective treatment for mental health disorders, it is an amphetamine and has the potential to be abused.
-Vyvanse is a Schedule II controlled substance, meaning its misuse can lead to psychological and physical dependence.
+Vyvanse is a Schedule II controlled substance, meaning it can lead to psychological and physical dependence.
 Taking a Vyvanse dose that is too high or overdosing on Vyvanse will also cause serious side effects.
 It’s important to recognize the signs of Vyvanse overdose and understand the complications that may occur in order to help individuals seek recovery.

-Related: What is Vyvanse?
+Related: What is Vyvanase?

 Signs your Vyvanse dose is too high